dheerajvarma24/Recommendation_systems/README.md

 # Recommender Systems

 The technique used in recommender systems is Collaborative Filtering.
-There are two types of CF.
+There are two types of Collaborative Filtering techniques.

-### 1) User based CF: Grouping users of similar interests and recommending stuff from other person likes in the same group which I haven't seen yet.
+### 1) User based Collaborative Filtering: Grouping users of similar interests and recommending stuff from other person likes in the same group which I haven't seen yet.

 #### Working intuition: